Scott Wilson Group: History

+In early August, the majority of Scott Wilson's shareholders voted to accept URS Corporation offer, which valued the firm at £233 million.
+Accordingly, on 10 September 2010, URS Corporation completed its acquisition of Scott Wilson Group plc; consequently, the company was delisted from the London Stock Exchange.
 At the time of the acquisition, Scott Wilson Group had 5,500 employees in 80 offices, mainly located in the UK, Europe, India, the Asia-Pacific region, and the Middle East.
 The group's regional main offices were in London, Hong Kong, Warsaw, New Delhi, Bahrain and Dubai.

+Initially, Scott Wilson was rebranded as URS-Scott Wilson, however, in early 2012, the Scott Wilson name was dropped in the UK, Ireland, Europe and the Middle East, as well as in India during the following year.